mlopes/marco-lopes.com/articles/_posts/2019/2019-08-08-Vim-and-Haskell-in-2019.md

 I have recently decided to update my vim configuration for Haskell which had been set up back in 2017 following the instructions from the "[Vim and Haskell in 2016](http://www.stephendiehl.com/posts/vim_2016.html)" blog post.
-I was pleasently surprised to find out that things seem to have evolved quite a bit since then, and that Haskell in vim is now pretty feature rich.
+I was pleasantly surprised to find out that things seem to have evolved quite a bit since then, and that Haskell in vim is now pretty feature rich.

 # (Neo)Vim